Skip to content

 The dalton_experiment event is useful if you want to pull raw exposure data into your own analysis.
 Be aware though that interpreting it directly is risky: Dalton uses moving traffic splits and multi-armed bandit allocation, so the share of traffic going to each variant changes over time.
 A naive conversion-rate comparison in GA4 will conflate variant performance with allocation shifts and seasonality.

-Dalton's dashboards correct for adaptive allocation and seasonality to produce a robust uplift estimate — for decision-making, rely on those numbers rather than raw GA4 splits.
+Dalton's dashboards correct for adaptive allocation and seasonality to produce a robust uplift.

 Setup in Google Analytics